manjurulhoque/python-linkedin-bot/README.md

 Here, **-n** means how many page you want the bot to scroll down and find people.

-After choosing your favorite browser (always chrome, anyone can add another browser), the bot will start finding people and then visiting profiles.
+After choosing your favorite browser (always chrome, anyone can add another browser), the bot will start finding people and then visit each profile.

 ## More
 **Tips:** You have to `sleep` the bot few seconds after each profile visit otherwise linkedin will detect the bot and restrict your account.